A four part series… by Letitia Glenn

 CHECK.
 Position of the saddle and shims appropriate for horse:

 CHECK.
-Balance point for the rider corrected if necessary:
+The balance point for the rider corrected if necessary:

 CHECK.
 Space available for bulging shoulders and lifting back under the saddle: